rqlite/rqlite/CONTRIBUTING.md

 # Contributing to rqlite
 rqlite is software, and it goes without saying it can always be improved.
 It's by no means finished -- issues are tracked, and I plan to develop this project further.
-Pull requests are very welcome.
+Pull requests are welcome.

 rqlite can be compiled and executed on Linux, OSX, and Microsoft Windows.